yunshengtian/DGEMO/README.md

 # Diversity-Guided Efficient Multi-Objective Optimization (DGEMO)

-Algorithm framework for multi-objective Bayesian optimization, including the official implementation of DGEMO and re-implementations of other popular MOBO algorithms.
+Python implementation of the algorithm framework for multi-objective Bayesian optimization, including the official implementation of DGEMO and re-implementations of other popular MOBO algorithms.

 ## Key Features